-VLOOKUP is a powerful function in Excel that can save you a lot of time in managing your data!
+VLOOKUP is a powerful function in Excel.
 In this tutorial, I’m going to show you how to use VLOOKUP in Excel 2016.

 Specifically, I’m going to review an example with the steps needed to apply a VLOOKUP.
 But before we begin, let’s first review the elements of the VLOOKUP function.

 Elements of the VLOOKUP in Excel 2016